rightjs/rightjs-docs/docs/en/tutorials/top-features.md

-## Uniformed Events and Options Handling
+## Uniformed Events and Options Handling, :uniform

 RightJS makes a big deal out of unification.
 It has unified interfaces to handle events and options all across the framework and its plugins.